What is the American Express Centurion card? What does it cost and what are the benefits in the UK?

 Having a strong Amex history is key.
 Anecdotal evidence suggests that high spend is particularly effective on cards such as The Platinum Card (review here).

 You are likely to be spending at least £25,000 per month, if not considerably higher, before you are on Amex’s radar.
-Spending on travel, luxury goods and other personal expenses is likely to be viewed more favourably than pushing high figures through to Google Adwords or Facebook advertising.
+Spending on travel, luxury goods and other personal expenses is likely to be viewed more favourably than pushing high figures through for Google Adwords or Facebook advertising.

 You may undergo a credit check during the application process.
 It is not clear if there is an income requirement.